 A student must pass the laboratory portion to receive a passing grade in this course.
-A "repeat" final exam is not available in this course.

 Assignments will be electronically distributed on a roughly weekly basis.
 Complete solutions will be available a short while later.
 Solutions to quizzes will be posted a few days after the quiz is completed.